davincci199412/Evera/scripts/node_integration_tests/README.md

 #### nodes

-The scripts that run the actual golem processes and which can introduce modifications to the regular node behavior, implemented using `mock`
+The scripts that run the actual evera processes and which can introduce modifications to the regular node behavior, implemented using `mock`